-Other telltale symptoms: The cough gets worse at night or while exercising; chest tightness; shortness of breath; fatigue
+The cough gets worse at night or while exercising.
+Additionally, chest tightness, shortness of breath, and fatigue might accompany asthma.

-Diagnosis and Rx: To check for asthma, your doctor will most likely order spirometry, a lung function test, he says.
-To treat it, there are two types of medications: quick-relief drugs (bronchodilators like albuterol, which make it easier to breathe) and drugs you take daily to keep asthma under control, such as leukotriene modifiers (like Singulair).
+To check for asthma, your doctor will most likely order spirometry, a lung function test, Dr. Parsons says.
+Two types of medications can treat it: quick-relief drugs (bronchodilators like albuterol, which make it easier to breathe) and drugs you take daily to keep asthma under control, such as leukotriene modifiers (like Singulair).

 Sounds like: A dry, spasmodic cough.
 Short for gastroesophageal reflux disease, GERD is when acid from your stomach backs up into your esophagus.
 It’s actually the second most common cause of chronic cough, causing about 40% of cases, according to a 2006 review published in Nature.

-Diagnosis and Rx: Tests may include an x-ray of your upper GI tract and/or an endoscopy (where your doctor inserts a thin, flexible tube down your throat to examine it).
+Diagnostic tests may include an x-ray of your upper GI tract and/or an endoscopy (where your doctor inserts a thin, flexible tube down your throat to examine it).
 GERD is treated with OTC or prescription meds to reduce acid production, like Pepcid AC, Zantac, or Prilosec.
 Additionally, Dr. Khabbaza says, you might want to consider eating your least meal three or four hours before going to bed to avoid coughing throughout the night.

 Sounds like: A chronic, hacking cough that produces a lot of mucus, particularly in the morning, Dr. Parsons says.
 COPD, or chronic obstructive pulmonary disease, includes both chronic bronchitis and emphysema; the main cause is smoking.

-Other telltale symptoms: The cough gets better as the day progresses.
-Patients with COPD also experience shortness of breath, especially with physical activity; wheezing, fatigue, and chest tightness.
+COPD coughing gets better as the day progresses.
+Patients with COPD also experience shortness of breath, especially with physical activity; wheezing; fatigue; and chest tightness.

-Diagnosis and Rx: Your doctor will usually recommend lung function tests such as spirometry and a chest x-ray are used to diagnose COPD.
+Lung function tests such as spirometry and a chest x-ray are used to diagnose COPD.
 The disease is treated with meds like bronchodilators and inhaled steroids; it's also imperative to stop smoking.
 In extreme cases, you may need oxygen therapy.

 Sounds like: A dry cough.
 A group of drugs known as ACE inhibitors are commonly prescribed to treat high blood pressure; they can cause cough in about 20% of patients.

-Diagnosis and Rx: Talk to your doctor.
-If your cough is mild, you may be okay switching to a different ACE inhibitor, he says, but if it’s severe, you’ll want to switch to another type of blood pressure med entirely, such as an angiotensin receptor blocker or ARB, like Cozaar.
+If your cough is mild, you may be okay switching to a different ACE inhibitor, Dr. Parsons says, but if it’s severe, you’ll want to switch to another type of blood pressure medicine entirely, such as an angiotensin receptor blocker or ARB, like Cozaar.

 Sounds like: Initially a dry cough which after a few days turns to a wet cough with yellow, green, and/or red or rust-tinged mucus.

-Other telltale symptoms: Fever, chills, trouble breathing, pain when breathing in deeply or coughing
+Additional symptoms include fever, chills, trouble breathing, and pain when breathing in deeply or coughing

 Whooping cough (pertussis)

-Other telltale symptoms: The first symptoms are similar to the common cold: stuffy, runny nose, watery eyes, fever, and cough.
-But after about a week the classic coughing signs emerge, with hacking so intense you may throw up or turn red or blue, he says.
+The first symptoms are similar to the common cold: stuffy, runny nose, watery eyes, fever, and cough.
+But after about a week the classic coughing signs emerge, with hacking so intense you may throw up or turn red or blue, Dr. Parsons says.